 2. The weather is great in Guatemala at Christmas.

 If you want to beat the cold, then Guatemala has great weather in December.
-Okay, Guatemala City gets cold (at least by Central American standards), but Antigua and Lake Atitlán usually have good weather.
+Okay, Guatemala City gets chilly (at least by Central American standards), but Antigua and Lake Atitlán usually have good weather.
 In the worst cases, the temperature may dip into the single digits in Guatemala City.
 Beyond that, it’s not uncommon to see temperatures hovering around 15 degrees or so.

-Beach destinations like Monterrico or El Paredon on the Pacific Coast, and Izabal on the Caribbean Coast are a different story.
+Beach destinations like Monterrico or El Paredon on the Pacific Coast, and Izabal on the Caribbean are a different story.
 The weather stays toasty hot, usually around 25 to 30 degrees with very little chance of rain.

 You’ll find these beaches quiet and uncrowded.
 So, if you want peace and quiet, you can definitely find a great spot to relax and kick back on the beach in Guatemala.